From the October 2018 issue of Acoustic Guitar | BY GRETCHEN MENN

 Look at the basics of scale formation, and then apply that knowledge to the guitar.

-This lesson builds upon the Elements of Pitch, the first lesson in this series (see “Note Finder” in the July 2018 issue of AG).
+This lesson builds upon the Elements of Pitch, the first lesson in this series.
 If you haven’t already checked it out, I suggest taking the time to do so.
 The goal of this set of lessons is to build a solid knowledge foundation, so I don’t recommend skipping over any piece—even things that may be review.
 Whenever I revisit something I think I already know, I invariably reach a more nuanced insight, greater clarity, and ultimately a deeper understanding.

 As always, we begin with the theory.